-Our backlog of orders grew substantially due to the lingering impacts of the supply chain disruptions that began in fiscal 2021.
-We continue to experience some ongoing challenges for products and component parts inventory, though supply chain conditions began to stabilize during fiscal 2023 returning our backlog to normal levels.
-While management regularly reviews the backlog and assesses its ability to fulfill these orders within a reasonable period of time, it is possible that continued global supply chain disruptions, or other factors, could cause further delays in delivery and an inability to complete customer orders.
+During fiscal 2024, our backlog of manufactured equipment returned to historical levels.
+However, while chassis supply from the manufacturers met our expectations in fiscal 2024, the timing of deliveries was weighted heavily in the first half of the year, resulting in a slowdown of demand in our distribution channels during the second half of the year.
+Although we continue to experience some ongoing challenges, we expect to return to a harmonized flow of manufactured equipment and chassis deliveries throughout fiscal 2025.
+While management regularly reviews the backlog and assesses its ability to fulfill customer orders within a reasonable period of time, it is possible that continued global supply chain disruptions, or other factors beyond our control, could cause further delays in delivery and an inability to complete customer orders.
 However, the level of backlog at any particular time may not be an appropriate indicator of our future operating performance.